ndbellew/Homeland-Security/Week1/TurningPoint.md

     1. Ken'ichi Hirose - Doctor of Physics.
     2. Ikuo Hayashi - Medical doctor held in esteem at the Ministry of Science and Technology.
     3. Toru Toyoda - Physics student who graduated with honors from the University of Tokyo.
-    3. Masato Ykoyama - Applied Physics major who worked at an electronics firm
+    3. Masato Yokoyama - Applied Physics major who worked at an electronics firm
     4. Yasuo Hayashi - studied Artificial Intelligence - Carried Three bags of Sarin (Everyone else had 2)
-> Sarin is an oderless liquid that attacks the nervous system, developed in Germany in 1938 as a pesticide. from a pinhead drop it can kill an adult quickly in 1-10 minutes.
+> Sarin is an odorless liquid that attacks the nervous system, developed in Germany in 1938 as a pesticide. from a pinhead drop it can kill an adult quickly in 1-10 minutes.
 > The attacks were successful but the attackers were unable to fully puncture the bags, leaving the passengeers daized and confused. of the 5,510 passengers and workers who sought treatment only 12 people succumbed to the poison.
 > This was the first time a non-state group had used a weapon of mass destruction.
 ## The Terrorism Threat
 - Terrorism  - Acts dangerous to human life that are a violation of the criminal laws of the United States or of any State, that appear to be inteneded to intimidate or coerce a civilian population; influence the policy of a government by intimidation or coercion; or to affect the conduct of a goverment by mass destruction, assassination, or kidnapping.

-> Many americans believed that Terrorism was problem for other countries.
+> Many Americans believed that Terrorism was problem for other countries.
 This was all shattered from the attacks in the 90s.
     1. Tokyo Subway attacks - Sarin poison
     2. World Trade Center - Plane crash.
     3. Oklahoma City Bombing - Bombs.